Dayn9/dayn9.github.io/_posts/projects/2018-04-15-circuit-breaker.markdown

 ---
 layout: post
-title:  "Curcuit Breaker"
+title:  "Circuit Breaker"
 date:   2018-04-15 11:15:33 -0400
 tags: [Photoshop, AfterEffects, Unity]
 categories: projects
 image: /media/class/CircuitBreaker/c.png
 ---

 Game concept with an animated cutscene.
-I drew and animtaed assets in a 2D animation class using Photoshop and After Effects which I then compiled into a Unity project
+I drew and animated assets in a 2D animation class using Photoshop and After Effects which I then compiled into a Unity project

 <!--more-->